Fist Up / Up

 1 sets a strong screen to free a teammate and create close-range scoring opportunities.

-Fist Up / Up - STEP 4: Small forward moves to support teammates and maintain constant game flow
+Basketball play fist up / up, step 4: small forward moves to support teammates and maintain constant game flow

 Small forward moves to support teammates and maintain constant game flow.